The Rohingya refugee camps in Cox's Bazar, Bangladesh, have recorded their first cases of coronavirus.

-The outbreak of Novel Coronavirus has affected billions of people and touched every country and territory in the world.
-As cases continue to rise worldwide, UNICEF is helping to tackle the impact of this new virus.
+As Australians adjust to the challenges the coronavirus outbreak presents at home, cases continue to rise worldwide.
+UNICEF is helping to tackle the impact of this new virus.
 We are here for children always and we won’t stop now.

 We need your help to scale up our response to ensure we can continue to care for children and their communities no matter where they live.

-Your emergency donation to UNICEF’s COVID-19 response in Australia, Asia-Pacific and around the world will help support:
+Your emergency donation to UNICEF’s COVID-19 will help support:

 - Child protection & mental health services,